FastTrack™ Strategic Planning System

 What Happens Next

 This isn't just a checklist—it's the first step in building your strategy.
-The results from this assessment will directly feed into your SWOT Analysis.
-Optional deep-dive assessments below can also feed your SWOT (only the strongest signals are imported):
+The results feed into your SWOT Analysis:

-- Items you rate as Good will be available to import as Strengths.
+- Items rated Good will be available to import as Strengths.

 - Items rated So-So and Not Good will be available to import as Weaknesses.

-Your honest evaluation here will ensure your final strategic plan is grounded in reality and focused on what truly matters.
+Your honest evaluation will ensure your strategic plan is grounded in reality and focused on what truly matters.

 Optional deep dives: If you want to go deeper, use the optional assessments below: